nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 * 2a.
 User provides incomplete details.

     * 2a1.
-CONNECTIONS show an error message.
+CONNECTIONS shows an error message.

       Use case resumes at step 2.

 * 2b.
-User provides details identical to an existing contact in CONNECTIONS
+User provides details identical to an existing contact in CONNECTIONS.

     * 2b1.
 CONNECTIONS informs user that this is a duplicate.